 Jamaica: Campaigners met the Ministry of Foreign Affairs and received impressive media coverage on national television with ADA Leader, Kenneth Hemley being interviewed.

 Bolivia: In Santa Cruz, developing countries participated in the G77 + China Summit.
 Older people asked the Summit to support older people in their call for a convention.
 Campaigners spoke to the media and got some good coverage.

 Next stop, New York

 Our global team of campaigners also lobbied their governments to attend the UN Open-ended Working Group on Ageing (OEWGA) where topics such as a convention were raised.

 To have government representatives support a convention at global discussions is fundamental to bring about change for older people.

 The fifth OEWGA meeting was held from 30 July to 1 August 2014 and we all had an important role to play.

 Over 250,000 people have already signed our petition calling for a UN convention on older people's rights.

-The petition will be handed over at the OEWGA meeting in New York to ensure governments and the international community are listening to older people.
+The petition was handed over at the OEWGA meeting in New York to ensure governments and the international community are listening to older people.